 - Schedule a consistent study-review time for each course at least once a week, in addition to your class and assignment time.
 Keep to that schedule as rigorously as you do your class schedule.
 Use your study time to go through the steps outlined earlier; this is not meant to be a substitute for your assignment time. - Get yourself in the right space.
 Choose to study in a quiet, well-lit space.
 Your chair should be comfortable but provide good support.
 Remember that libraries were designed for reading and should be your first option. - Minimize distractions.
 Turn off your cell phone and get away from Facebook, television, other nearby activities, and chatty friends or roommates.
 All of these can cut into the effectiveness of your study efforts.
 Multitasking and studying don't mix. - If you will be studying for a long time, take short breaks at least once an hour.
 Get up, stretch, breathe deeply, and then get back to work.
-(If you keep up with your daily assignments and schedule weekly review sessions for yourself-and keep them-there should be almost no need for long study sessions.)
+(If you keep up with your daily assignments and schedule weekly clemsonunivlibrary - Study groups are back studying in Cooper!
+All is right with the world - CC BY-NC 2.0.